 While alcohol’s effects may not be apparent for the time being, continuing on in this vein only increases the likelihood of problems down the road.
 Understanding how alcohol essentially tears down a person’s physical and mental health can help you or someone you know avoid the pitfalls that await the functioning alcoholic.

 The Functioning Alcoholic

 More than anything else, the alcoholic designation most depicts the functional alcoholic’s prognosis when it comes to his or her overall well-being.
 According to New Mexico State University, with most functioning alcoholics, drinking behaviors have reached a point of excess and may well be within the middle to late stages of full-blown alcoholism.

 While he or she may have lots of friends, take an active role in the community and even excel career-wise, this high degree of functioning may lead friends, associates and loved ones to overlook the seriousness of a person’s drinking behaviors.

 As productive and in control a functional alcoholic may appear, these traits typically don’t extend past his or her work environment.
 Conditions in non-work-related life areas likely paint a clearer picture of alcohol’s damaging effects, such as:

 - Abusive behaviors towards one’s spouse, significant other and/or children

 With continued drinking, it’s only a matter of time before these “behind-the-scenes” effects of alcoholism start to bleed into a person’s ability to function effectively in the workplace.

 Not sure if your insurance will cover your treatment costs?
-Call our helpline at for more information.
+Call our helpline at 800-598-5053 (Who Answers?) for more information.